hkmin27/notes/Legendrian knots/Limit invariants.md

 Thus we have a gluing map induced by $\xi_-$.
 $$\phi_-: SFH(-Y(K), -\Gamma_i) \to SFH(-Y(K), -\Gamma_{i+1}).$$

-Taking the direct limit of the above sequence on thickened tori,
+Taking the direct limit of the above sequence of groups and we have
 $$\underrightarrow{SFH}(-Y,K) := \underrightarrow{\lim}SFH(-Y(K),-\Gamma_i).$$

 We also have another gluing map induced by $\xi_+$.
 $$\psi_+:SFH(-Y(K), -\Gamma_i) \to SFH(-Y(K), -\Gamma_{i+1})$$
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzM3MzMxMjYsLTEzMDc4NzExNTMsLT
+eyJoaXN0b3J5IjpbLTE1OTUxNDYzMDgsLTEzMDc4NzExNTMsLT
 E1MTQ4NjcyODcsOTQ0NjA5OTM3LC0zMjkxNjU1NTZdfQ==
 -->